Neutrinos from Diffuse Supernova Background: Diffuse supernova neutrino background

 \section{Diffuse supernova neutrino background}

-The most basic prediction of the DSNB involves an average neutrino emission per core-collapse supernovae and the rate of the collapses expected in the universe.
-The former is discussed in Section~\ref{sed:flux} and the latter in~\ref{sec:CC-rate}.
+The minimal prediction of the DSNB relies on understanding the average neutrino emission per CCSN and the expected rate of such collapses in the universe.
+The former is addressed in Section~\ref{sed:flux}, while the latter is discussed in Section~\ref{sec:CC-rate}.
+Section~\ref{sec:DSNBplots} illustrates the range of the DSNB predictions.